Rosuav/satisfactory-looting/README.md

 - Plot each country's army strength in the table with a graph showing its change from one save to the next
 - Graph the progression of the war as the sum of each side's army strengths
 - Is it possible to show history of battles and how they affected war strength?
 At very least, show every save sighted.
-TODO: Show full cores not in states, if spare gov capac
-- Popup?
-Notification?
-Section?

 QUIRK: Sighted an issue with the savefile having an arraymap in it, causing the fast parser to fail.
 It happened in the "history" of a now-defunct colonial nation (not sure if it was a